K0p1-Git/cloudflare-ddns-updater/README.md

 This script is used to update Dynamic DNS (DDNS) service based on Cloudflare!
 Access your home network remotely via a custom domain name without a static IP!
 Written in pure BASH.

-This version of this script allows you to update multiple domains/sub domains with the same public IP for IPv4, IPv6 version remains per single domain.
+This version of this script allows you to update **multiple domains/sub domains with the same public IP for IPv4**, IPv6 version remains per single domain.

 ## Clone